muhai-project/chronographer/README.md

 # **Informed Graph Traversal**

+[WIP]
+to be updated
+- install kglab module (wip, to be added into pip afterwards)

+---

 This is the code for the paper submitted to ISWC 2023: "Identifying graph traversal strategies to build narrative graphs".

 First clone the repo